Early versions of the metaverse emerged in the early noughties. We take a look at what’s been done and how Meta’s vision will differ.

 Beyond that, the company has already made significant investments in technology that could make their version of the metaverse much more realistic than other iterations.

-Meta’s €2.02 billion takeover of Oculus, the market leader in immersive virtual reality tech, in 2014 has allowed the company to develop headsets equipped with sensors capable of tracking eye movements and facial expressions.
+Meta’s €2.02 billion takeover of Oculus, the market leader in immersive virtual reality tech, has allowed the company to develop headsets equipped with sensors capable of tracking eye movements and facial expressions.

 The Open metaverse and the Meta metaverse